go-micro/cli/README.md

 #### Postgres Address

-If you create the service with the `--tern` flag, the default postgres address used is `postgres.database.svc`.
+If you create the service with the `--tern` flag, the default Postgres address used is `postgres.database.svc`.
 To specify a different address use the `--postgresaddress` flag